PelionIoT/mbl-docs/Docs/Update/intro_update.md

 MBL uses Pelion Device Management to manage firmware updates.
 Before you start, upload a new version of your firmware to your Device Management account.
 This is your payload, and it is a `.tar` file that can contain either:

 * An application update: One or more OPKG packages (`.ipk` files).
-* A `rootfs` update: A compressed `tar` file called `rootfs.tar.xz` that contains root file system content.
+* A `rootfs` update: A compressed `tar` file that contains the root file system content.
 * A boot component update: Either of the 2 boot component binaries.
 The first boot component usually contains the TF-A bootloader stage two (BL2).
 The second boot component usually contains the TF-A bootloader stage three (BL3), OP-TEE and U-boot.
 * A kernel update: A binary containing the Linux kernel, the associated device tree blob and any associated boot scripts.

+The payload is created by using the tool `create-update-payload` which is explained in updating an [MBL image](updating-an-mbl-image.html) or [application](updating_an_application.html).

-Start the process by initiating an update campaign; Device Management then sends the device an update request with a manifest detailing what needs to be updated.
+Start the update process by initiating an update campaign; Device Management then sends the device an update request with a manifest detailing what needs to be updated.
 If the device accepts the request, Device Management sends your uploaded payload file to the device and monitors the update process.

 **Tip:** Refer to the Pelion Device Management documentation for a [full review of the update process](https://cloud.mbed.com/docs/latest/updating-firmware/index.html).